attic-labs/noms/samples/cli/nomsconfig/README.md

 The *[db.default]* section:

  - Defines a default database
- - It will be used implicitly whenever a database url is ommitted in a command
- - It will be used implicitly whenever a database url is ommitted in a command
+ - It will be used implicitly whenever a database url is omitted in a command

-The *[db.origin]* and *[db.shared]* sections
+The *[db.origin]* and *[db.shared]* sections:

  - Define aliases that can be used wherever a db url is required
  - You can define additional aliases by adding *[db.**alias**]* sections using any **alias** you prefer

+Dot (`.`) shorthand:

+ - When issuing a command like `noms sync` that requires a source and destination you can use `.` in place of the dataset/object in the destination as shorthand to to mean: 'use the same path as in the source'.
+See example below.

 You can kick the tires by running an noms commmand from this directory.
 Here are some examples and what to expect: